Private Osteopathy Appointment

 During your first visit, we will:

-- Make you a personalized exercise program, updated as you progress
+• Make you a personalised exercise program, updated as you progress

 I help people with joint pain and musculoskeletal problems.
 My aim is to reduce your pain, lower any inflammation and promote the body’s normal healing response so that you can move more freely and painlessly again.